Influence of Radiation and AC Coupling on Time Performance of Analog Pixels Test Structures in 65 nm CMOS technology: Introduction

 \section{Introduction}

-The development of high-granularity, low-material tracking systems is a central goal of modern particle physics experiments.
+The development of high-granularity, low-material tracking systems is a key requirement of modern particle physics experiments.
 As collider luminosities and data rates continue to increase~\cite{Aberle:2749422}, innovative sensor technologies are required to maintain excellent spatial and temporal resolution, while minimizing material budget.
 In this context, Monolithic Active Pixel Sensors (MAPS) have emerged as a compelling solution due to their fine segmentation, low power consumption, and integration of sensor and readout circuitry on the same silicon die~\cite{CONTIN201860, REIDT2022166632}.

 A pioneering implementation of large-scale MAPS in a high-energy physics environment is the Inner Tracking System (ITS2) of the ALICE (A Large Ion Collider Experiment) detector at the Large Hadron Collider (LHC).
-Commissioned in 2021, covering a surface of approximately \SI{10}{\square\meter}, ITS2 is the the largest application of MAPS in a collider experiment~\cite{REIDT2022166632, Abelev_2014, Acharya_2024}.
+Commissioned in 2021, covering a surface of approximately \SI{10}{\square\meter}, ITS2 is the largest application of MAPS in a collider experiment~\cite{REIDT2022166632, Abelev_2014, Acharya_2024}.
 This marks a significant technological milestone, establishing MAPS as a viable option for next-generation tracking systems.

-To further enhance ALICE vertexing performance, the ITS3 upgrade~\cite{loi,doi:10.7566/JPSCP.34.010011, The:2890181} aims to develop a new generation of MAPS using the Tower Partners Semiconductor Co.
+To further enhance ALICE vertexing performance, the upgrade of the ITS~\cite{loi,doi:10.7566/JPSCP.34.010011, The:2890181} in LS3, namley the ITS3, aims to develop a new generation of MAPS using the Tower Partners Semiconductor Co.
 (TPSCo) \SI{65}{\nm} CMOS imaging process, TPSCo 65 nm ISC~\cite{towerjazz}.
 This technology offers enhanced radiation tolerance, reduced pixel pitch, and faster signal processing capabilities, compared to previously used technologies.
 As part of the ITS3 and EP R\&D programs, an Analog Pixel Test Structure (APTS) was designed in several variants as a test chip aimed at general sensor characterization.
 Due to its fast output stage, especially for the variant with the operational amplifier (OA)-based output stage, it can also be used to characterize the sensor timing performance.
-The APTS therefore also targets ALICE 3 \cite{arXiv:2211.02491} by providing an opportunity to validate the 65~nm CMOS technology for timing MAPS, including those envisioned for time‑of‑flight detectors, well beyond its tracking application.

 The APTS prototype includes a $4\times 4$ matrix of \SI{10}{\um} square pixels.
 It has been implemented with several sensor variants.
 In the one studied here, each pixel features a fast operational amplifier (OA)-based buffering stage, and it employs a n-type implantation in the epitaxial layer to optimize charge collection~\cite{Munker_2019}.
 By providing direct access to the analog output of individual pixels, with sufficient bandwidth, the APTS allows detailed characterization of the charge collection properties of the sensor.
 Previous beam test studies have demonstrated excellent performance, combining a time resolution of \SI{63}{\ps}, spatial resolution of \SI{2}{\um}, and detection efficiency exceeding 99\% for minimum ionizing particles \cite{opamp_2025}.